 Steve improved his liver cirrhosis on a carnivore diet

-Hello, my name is Steve.
-I’ve had liver cirrhosis since mid Nov.
-2017.
-My body retained massive amounts of fluid (ascites).
-After the first few months of suffering while taking the prescription diuretics (pee medication) with no good results, finally I got an appointment for a paracentesis (fluid draining procedure).
-The fluid kept coming back, so we scheduled a paracentesis for once every week.
-In total I had 21 paracentesis procedures done to remove fluid, it was months and months of once a week.
+The fluid kept coming back, so we scheduled a paracentesis once every week.
+In total, I had 21 paracentesis procedures done to remove the fluid.
+It was months and months of once a week.
 My body was retaining more and more fluid every week (while taking my medications) till it got to the point where I was retaining 20+ lbs of fluid every week.

-Excruciating pain
+Excruciating Pain

 If I stood or walked for five minutes or more my shins would swell and the pain was so much that it felt like my shin bones were going to snap in half.

 I read that protein helps manage water in the body, and also I was feeling very depressed, so I decided to make my grandma’s homemade chicken soup recipe: whole raw chicken, carrots, celery, onions, salt, pepper, thyme, rosemary simmered in a pot of water for 2-3 hours, strained of bones and skin, chicken and vegetables put back in bone broth.
-The recipe makes around 8-10 servings and I ate all of them.
-It took three days to finish the pot, but by the second day I was peeing more fluid out then the entire six months of treatment.
-Overnight i was convinced that protein was the answer.
-I immediately bought value packs of pork chops and beef and would just fry them up with butter and chow down.
-Also because I was ill not many things agreed with me so I naturally switched to drinking more water instead of other beverages.

 By the first full week of eating more of grandma’s chicken soup and frying up cuts of meat, my fluid retention went down from:

-• 10.3L removed, 75mg albumin (7/17/2018) (low average every week)
+10.3L removed, 75mg albumin (7/17/2018) (low average every week)

-• 5.9L removed, 0mg albumin (7/24/2018) (I refused the albumin)
+5.9L removed, 0mg albumin (7/24/2018) (I refused the albumin)

-• 6.7L removed, 50mg albumin (7/31/2018)
+6.7L removed, 50mg albumin (7/31/2018)

-• 0.0L no hospital visit, appointment canceled (8/7/2018)
+0.0L no hospital visit, appointment canceled (8/7/2018)

-After the 7/17/2018 paracentesis is when I started eating grandma’s homemade chicken soup and then cuts of meat.
-I believe my refusal of the albumin may have been why there was a 0.8L gain the following week on 7/31/2018.
-By 8/7/2018 I had zero fluid retention, and that has been true till today 9/20/2018.
+After the 7/17/2018 paracentesis is when I started eating grandma’s homemade chicken soup and then cuts of meat, I believe my refusal of the albumin may have been why there was a 0.8L gain the following week on 7/31/2018.
+By 8/7/2018, I had zero fluid retention, and that has been true till today, 9/20/2018.

-Reducing medication
+Reducing Medication

 My medications were/are prescribed as follows: